knossos-project/knossos_cuber/README.md

 knossos_cuber
 =============

-A Python script that converts images into a **Knossos**-readable format.
+A Python script that converts images into a **KNOSSOS**-readable format.

 Prerequisites
 -------------